wlillisdev/hangman/README.md

   - The user will have 7 tries or lives to guess the hidden word.
   - After each guess the user will get feedback weather they have guessed correctly or incorrectly.
 If they have guessed correctly a letter will be revealed in the hidden word A P _ _ E
   - If user guesses incorrectly, they will be notified of incorrect guess and they will lose a life.
 They will also get a visual representation of a hangman image been built for every life lost
-  - Game is over when either all the user’s lives have gone or if the user correctly guesses all the letters in the hidden word.
+  - The Game is over when either all the user’s lives have gone or if the user correctly guesses all the letters in the hidden word.

  ![Game displaying,SecrteLives,Guesses,Words Guessed,Hangman Visual](images_readme/how_to_play.png)

 # User Stories

-  The target audience for this game is both adults and kids as both dimorphic enjoy word games, I tried to strike a balance between fun, engaging and also challenging for the user.
+  The target audience for this game is both adults and kids as both demographics enjoy word games, I tried to strike a balance between fun, engaging and also challenging for the user.
   - As a  user, I want to quickly and easily navigate the game.
   - As a user, I want to know the rules of the game.
   - As a user, i want the game to be fun and easy to play.